On This Page

 No matter how much research you do, there is no guarantee that the first therapist you interview will be the right one for you.

 However, research increases the chances of getting a good match on your first try.
-For help with what and how to research, you can read the following articles on OpenCounseling:
+For help with how to research, you can read the following articles on OpenCounseling:

 - How to Choose a Therapist